tinymce/tinymce-docs/_includes/configuration/rtc_server_disconnected.md

 | `message` | `string` | A suggested description for the error, translated into the active user interface language, suitable for displaying to a user.
 This string may contain HTML, and in some cases is the same string displayed in the editor notification. |

 #### Reasons for disconnection

+> **Caution**: It is critical to at least handle the `client_update_required` reason.
+This indicates the RTC plugin in the current editor instance is out-of-date compared to other users on the session.
+The behavior in this scenario depends on the configuration:
+> * If the `rtc_server_disconnected` is set, no message is displayed to the user for this error.
+It is up to the integrator to manage cleanly reloading the page.
+> * If the `rtc_server_disconnected` is not set, the suggested error message will be displayed in a notification asking the user to reload the page.

 The `reason` field will have one of the following values.